Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

 In my time reviewing routers of every shape, size, and footprint, I’ve come to realize that there are two camps when it comes to how new units are designed: either to look sleek/sexy in your home, or built for raw, unapologetic performance.
-Routers that fall into the former category like the TP-Link C9 AC1900 or AmpliFi Wi-Fi Extender are made to be small, unassuming, and to easily blend into the background as an accessory to the overall design of your home, not the star that sits front and center.
+Routers that fall into the former category like the TP-Link C9 AC1900 or AmpliFi Wi-Fi Extender are made to be small, unassuming, and easily blend into the background as an accessory to the overall design of your home.
+Not like the star that sits in front and center, such as the Linksys EA8300 AC2200 MU-MIMO Max-Stream Wireless router or the Asus Rog Rapture AX11000.

 Despite how cool it looked though, the screen was pretty much useless otherwise.
 We couldn’t find a way to turn it off if we wanted to reduce the amount of ambient light in the room, and after trying a few different tasks to see what it responded to, it was clear the only information it was good for was telling us whether or not a MU-MIMO was live; something a regular LED light could have done all the same.